 When God hides His face it is the duty of His people to strengthen what remains.
 Is there anything left?
 I urge you to strengthen it.
 Go and take words with you and though there be nothing more except words left, make use of these.
 Speak often one to another.
 Is prayer left with you?
 Use it well.
 Can you pray better with others than alone?
 Then use it well.
 Whatever duty you find most freedom in, make it your concern to do it.
 Whatever remains, strengthen it.
 It is the will of the Lord to do so.
 If you do not, you know what is threatened in Revelation 3:2-3.
-Strengthen that which remains which is ready to die, for Christ threatens to come upon them as a thief unexpectedly or suddenly.
+Strengthen that which remains which is ready to die, for Christ threatens to come on them unexpectedly or suddenly as a theif.

 (d) Wait on God

 It is the duty of all the Lord’s people to wait on Him when He hides His face (Psalm 130:5-7; Psalm 27:14).
 Wait, I say, on the Lord with courage, reflect on the grounds of hope you had long since and see what grounds you had more than now.
 Did you think the work of God would yet thrive when it was low before?
 What grounds of hope do you lack now that you had then?
 Why should you be ashamed to hope in Him now?

 - Wait on God because those who do so will never be ashamed.

 - Wait on God because this is the most quieting and composing posture in an evil time (Lamentations 3:26)

 - Wait on God because this has been the work of the people of God in time past (Psalm 130:6).